IanNBack/mpdf/README.md

 Others have chosen to continue development of mPDF - and they do so with my blessing.
 One of these is at https://github.com/mpdf/mpdf

+Support mPDF by making a small donation?
+If you find mPDF helpful, please consider making a donation in recognition of the hours of work it took me to develop mPDF.
+A link to make a PayPal donation is at: http://www.mpdf1.com Thank you.

 Ian N. Back